German firms sign deals in UAE as Berlin seeks alternative energy supplies | Headlines

 German companies have signed agreements with firms in the United Arab Emirates (UAE) to build up a hydrogen supply chain, Germany's economy ministry said on Monday, as Berlin looks to cut carbon emissions and reduce its reliance on Russian energy.

 The deals were signed during a visit by German Economy Minister Robert Habeck to Gulf states to discuss long-term energy supplies.
 Berlin is investing in cleaner energy and aiming to cut its reliance on Russian energy as part of Western efforts to put pressure on Moscow over its invasion of Ukraine.
-Germany's Hydrogenious and Uniper, along with Abu Dhabi National Oil Company (ADNOC) and Japan's JERA, will undertake a joint demonstration project for hydrogen transport, the ministry said in a statement.
+Germany's Hydrogenious and utility Uniper, along with Abu Dhabi National Oil Company (ADNOC) and JERA Americas, will undertake a joint demonstration project for hydrogen transport, the ministry said in a statement.

 Hamburger Hafen & Logistik AG (HHLA) and ADNOC will cooperate to transport the blue ammonia.
 The CEO of Thyssenkrupp, which hopes to list its hydrogen unit Nucera on the stock market this year, accompanied Habeck on the trip.

-Additionally, German research organizations the Fraunhofer Society, and the Emirati ministry of energy and infrastructure agreed to deepen the exchange of expertise in sustainable energy and applied hydrogen technology.
+Additionally, German research organisation the Fraunhofer Society and the Emirati ministry of energy and infrastructure agreed to deepen the exchange of expertise in sustainable energy and applied hydrogen technology.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)